vrockai/pipeline-test/docs/content.md

 ---

-## The role of Ulva fasciata in the evolution of the microbial community and antibiotic resistance genes in maricultural sediments.
+## The role of Ulva fasciata in the evolution of the microbial community and antibiotic resistance genes in maricultural sediments
- 28.12.2020, _Y Luo, L Feng, G Yang, J Mu_

-This study explored changes in the microbial community and antibiotic resistance genes (ARGs) in maricultural clam sediment after 3-month co-culture with different densities (0, 5 and 12 g L-1) of seaweed Ulva fasciata (U. fasciata).
-The maximum removal rates of NO3--N, PO43--P, and inhibition of Vibrio culturability occurred at presence of 12 g L-1U. fasciata.
-A significant decrease by 14.0% of the total ARGs was found in control sediment without U. fasciata after separation from the original niches, while the total ARGs further increased by 5.58%and 4.65% at presence of 5 and 12 g L-1 of U. fasciata in compared with control sediment, respectively, strongly related with Chloroflexi, Spirochaetes, Proteobacteria and Bacteroidetes hosts.
-In addition, U. fasciata favored the decline of absolute gene numbers of some tetracycline resistance genes (tetPB, tetW, otrA, tetT, tetO) and class 1 integron-integrase gene.

 [Source](https://www.sciencedirect.com/science/article/abs/pii/S0025326X20310596)

-10.1016/j.marpolbul.2020.111940

 ---